richardjonesnz/moodle-mod_collaborate/README.md

 For newbie users
 ================
-You may notice the .gitignore file and a reference to a local class debugging.
+You may notice a reference to a local class debugging.
 This is a simple script that allows you to output debugging information to file.

 It looks like this"